How to get the best from your employees – a lesson from Tom Sawyer

 If you need further business support contact us today at THP Chartered Accountants.
 We offer a range of services to help move your SME or starts up forward, from bookkeeping and accountancy, auditing and business management or company restructures and acquisitions.
-With offices in Cheam, Chelmsford, Wanstead, Saffron Walden and London City.
+With offices in Cheam, Chelmsford, Wanstead, and Saffron Walden.

 Ben Locker is a copywriter who specialises in business-to-business marketing, writing about everything from software and accountancy to construction and power tools.
 He co-founded the Professional Copywriters’ Network, the UK’s association for commercial writers, and is named in Direct Marketing Association research as ‘one of the copywriters who copywriters rate’.